Travel report: Cycle tour along the Romantic Road

 Stage 5: Dinkelsbühl - Rothenburg

-We leave Dinkelsbühl a bit wistfully and think to ourselves: What can the well-known Rothenburg do that Dinkelsbühl can't?
+We leave Dinkelsbühl a little wistfully and think to ourselves: What can the famous Rothenburg do that Dinkelsbühl can't?

-On today's stage we get lost for the first time: we don't know whether to follow the signs or the GPS track.
-There are also a few uphill stretches on our route, which has been quite flat so far.
-Therefore, it seems quite long to us today, until we suddenly cross a small stream, which according to the sign should be the Tauber.
+On today's stage, we get lost for the first time: we don't know whether to follow the signs or the GPS track.
+There are also a few climbs on what has been a fairly flat route so far.
+So it seems quite a long time today until we suddenly cross a small stream, which the sign says is the Tauber.
 Well, then we can't be far from Rothenburg ob der Tauber!

-In fact, only 10 kilometers later we are standing in front of the imposing city gate and right after that we are in the middle of the hustle and bustle.
-We are not used to so many tourists anymore!
-Over the cobblestone streets we fight our way through the people on our bikes until we are standing at the Röderturm right in front of our hotel in the middle of the old town, the location couldn't be better.
+In fact, just 10 kilometers later we are standing in front of the imposing town gate and immediately afterwards we are in the middle of the hustle and bustle.
+We are no longer used to so many tourists!
+We fight our way through the cobbled streets on our bikes until we reach the Röderturm tower right in front of our hotel in the middle of the old town - the location couldn't be better.

 Show more Show less

-We are very excited about the hotel, we have been working together for a long time and so far only know it from photos.
-It convinces us in every detail - family-run and with a charm that could not be more fitting for this city and the historic building.
-All the rooms are individually furnished, and there are flashes of history from the city and the family history everywhere.
-There are not many houses like this anymore - we take our hats off to the Berger family!
+We are very excited about the hotel, we have been working together for a long time and have only seen photos of it so far.
+It impressed us down to the last detail - family-run and with a charm that couldn't be more fitting for this city and the historic building.
+All of the rooms are individually furnished and there are flashes of history from the city and the family history everywhere.
+There are not many houses like this left - we take our hats off to the Berger family!

-Back to Rothenburg: If our first impression was still, it is bustling and difficult to conquer by bike, we have to realize on a tour on foot that the city is really beautiful.
-Much more urban and yes, more touristy than our dear Dinkelsbühl.
-But the location above the Tauber, the view from the castle garden over the valley and on the city and the picturesque houses have earned the city the reputation.
+Back to Rothenburg: While our first impression was that it was bustling and difficult to conquer by bike, we realized on a tour on foot that the town really is beautiful.
+Much more urban and yes, more touristy than our beloved Dinkelsbühl.
+But the location above the Tauber, the view from the castle garden over the valley and the town as well as the picturesque houses have earned the town its reputation.

 Rothenburg